chamatheapp/chama-frontend-assignment/README.md

 For this assignment, you are supposed to build a CRUD-complete **to-do list**, persisted on the user's machine.

 ### Stack
-At Chama, our frontend stack consists of [React](https://facebook.github.io/react/docs/hello-world.html) + [Redux](http://redux.js.org/) :heart:, therefore it's required that the same stack is used in this assignment.
-Complementary libraries are free to use (e.g. lodash).
+At Chama, our frontend stack consists of [React](https://facebook.github.io/react/docs/hello-world.html) + [Redux](http://redux.js.org/) :heart:

+You are required to use that same stack in this assignment.

+Complementary libraries are permited e.g. lodash, provided that we are able to check how you code using React and Redux.

+To speed things up, you can use CRA to bootsrap your app.
+The architecture CRA generates can be used or discarted, either way you'll have to be able to explain your final solution.

 ### Firebase
 Chama relies on [Firebase](https://firebase.google.com/) to give our dealers a real-time experience.
 Because of this, we require that some features of Firebase are used in this assignment.
 There is a free-plan (default) that supports the requirements of this assignment (Hosting, Auth and real-time Database) and you should be able to start creating a project with your own Google account.